-Last week a news item inspired me to go into my old proof sheets and scan black & white negatives shot with my Nikon camera a decade ago.
+Last week a news item inspired me to go into my old proof sheets and scan black & white negatives shot with my Leica M4 a decade ago.
 Nearly 10 years after New York City hosted the 2004 Republican National Convention, the city agreed to pay $18 million to settle lawsuits by people claiming they were wrongly arrested during the event.
 Protestors sued for false arrest, punitive detention, abuse of process, and other violations.
 Lawyers for the plaintiffs claim that this was the largest civil rights settlement in the United States resulting from mass arrests of protestors.

 In 2004 New York City hosted the presidential nominating convention of the Republican Party at Madison Square Garden that led to four more years of George Bush and Dick Cheney.
 The destruction of the Twin Towers was still fresh in everyone’s mind, and the war in Iraq was in full swing.
 Security expenditures for the Convention reached $70 million, and included 10,000 police officers.
 Much of midtown Manhattan was on virtual lockdown.